-The next election is the Federal Primary Election, on June 2, 2020.
+The next election is the Pennsylvania Election, on November 2, 2021.

 On the day of the Election, all on-campus residents, except those few who live in Cadbury House, will be able to vote on campus, inside the Facilities Management building.